PREFIERCE PRE WORKOUT REVIEW – A NEW CHAMP?

 You probably won’t be able to feel it after drinking this motherf**ker.

-A full clinical dose is 3.2g, which can be taken at once or split into two halves throughout the day.
-TruFierce Nutrition ain’t messing around with any of that bulls**t, heaping a massive 3.5g beta-alanine into every scoop.
-Sink or swim!
+Beta-alanine is useful for buffering the build-up of waste product (metabolites) around working muscles.
+This means you’ll be able to push through “the burn” for longer.
+A full clinical dose is 3.2 grams, which can be taken at once or split into two halves throughout the day.
+TruFierce Nutrition ain’t messing around with any of that bulls**t, heaping a massive 3.5 grams of beta-alanine into every scoop.
+(5)

 2.5G BETAINE ANHYDROUS